-Now in Bali, Linda has taught Environmental Studies for 5 years to International students and home schooled their 2 sons at the lodge.
+Now in Bali, Linda has taught Environmental Studies for 5 years to International students & home schooled their 2 sons at the lodge for many years.
 Linda has trained the local staff at Sarinbuana Eco lodge in: Management, Healthy cooking, Maintenance, Computer skills, English, House keeping & Organic gardening.

 Linda’s eye for natural aesthetics is reflected throughout the lodge where she has designed the interior & exterior spaces.
 She works daily with the staff on menus, landscaping and new design projects and has trained locals to be trekking guides and masseuses.
 Linda developed the weekly English class for local children for many years.
 She has also initiated & continues to support the weekly Balinese girls dance class & local boys soccer team for children aged 6 – 12 yrs.
 Linda has worked with the local community managing the Seacology project and raising environmental awareness in the community.